hstalker/dotfiles/README.md

 Generally the following rules of thumb apply:
 It should go in `login` if:
 * It's an exported variable/function.
+Note that many user session variables should be preferably place within a `[0-9]+-*.conf` formatted file under `${XDG_CONFIG_HOME}/environment.d` so that they are correctly available to both systemd services and GUI applications even under Wayland sessions.
 * It needs to occur on initial login (e.g. display machine information).

 It should go in `logout` if: